 Get Started with Your Estate Plan

-Estate planning can be a bit complex, sure, but it’s necessarily so to account for our complicated lives and the assets and people we’ve acquired (or lost) along the way.
+Estate planning can be a bit complex, sure, but it’s necessary to account for our complicated lives and the assets and people we’ve acquired (or lost) along the way.
 Understanding what’s involved, and what issues can arise from an incomplete or incorrect Will, or from not having a Will at all, should serve as motivation to tackle estate planning sooner rather than later.
-Our LegalShield lawyers are available to answer any questions on estate planning; individual plans start at $29.95 and include a basic Will.
+Our LegalShield lawyers are available to answer any questions on estate planning; individual plans start at $24.95 and include a basic Will.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.